dunz0r/dotfiles/README.md

 # My configuration files and dotfiles
 This uses GNU stow

-Almost all commits in this repo comes from whatthecommit
+Almost all commit messages in this repo comes from whatthecommit